cmhsu2012/RR3/README.md

 - do_a1_p_check = True or False, True if you want the program to check if a1 is split at p, False otherwise
 - mode = "Full" or "Ell1", both modes produce the same output, but Ell1 mode assumes that certain S-units in Qz have already been computed in Sage

-When run in Full mode, RR3_computations() does not assume any previously computed data and calls the following files:
+When in Full mode, RR3_computations() does not assume any previously computed data and calls the following files:

 1. initial_setup.sage: This implements the framework required to execute these computations, including fixing the relevant parts of the pinning data.
 2. functions.sage: This implements the functions used throughout the rest of the program.